-Often described as a birds’ paradise, the Danube Delta is one of the biggest wetlands in the world and a UNESCO Natural World Heritage Site.
-Its 30 types of ecosystems place it in the third position in the world biodiversity top after the Galapagos and the Great Barrier Reef.
+Often described as a birds’ paradise, the Danube Delta is one of the biggest wetlands in the world and a UNESCO Natural Heritage Site.
+It’s the best-conserved delta in Europe and a must-see destination for birdwatchers and nature lovers.

 The genesis of the Danube Delta extends over 10,000 years and is still in the making with the Danube River as the main actor.
 One of the youngest lands of the Old Continent, the delta extends with 40 square meters every year.
 Only 10% of its entire surface, almost 5,800 square km, is dry land.
 The rest is a lush universe of floating reed islands, tree-fringed lakes, and narrow canals covered in water lilies and bordered by willows.

 The forests of Caraorman and Letea are amazing exceptions with their sand dunes, lianas, and old oak trees.
 In fact, the forest of Letea is the most northern subtropical forest in the world.
 It’s also the second protected area in Romania, since 1938, after the Retezat Mountains.

 The only delta in the world declared a Biosphere Reserve, this wonderful place has nearly 5,500 species of flora and fauna.
 Over 330 species of birds live in the Danube Delta which is also a major halting-place for migratory birds.
 Almost the entire world population of the red-breasted goose stays here during winter, along with large groups of swans, ducks, and geese.

 Cormorants, including the rare pygmy cormorants, the iconic pelicans, egrets, and predator birds also live in the Danube Delta.
 The biggest bird in Europe, the Dalmatian pelican with wings spread of over three meters, and the smallest, ‘pânțărașul’, that weighs only 10 grams, live here.